 Dandruff is a mild form of seborrheic dermatitis that occurs at the scalp.
 Research has shown that alterations in the bacterial microbiome play a role in dandruff formation due to an imbalance between bacterial or fungal species.
-Common symptoms of dandruff include flakes, itchiness, tightness, or a burning sensation at the scalp.
+Common symptoms of dandruff include flakes on the scalp, itchiness, tightness, or a burning sensation at the scalp.

-Contact dermatitis is another common cause of scalp itch and occurs as a result of allergens such as fragrance and preservatives found in hair products.
+Contact dermatitis is another common cause of itchy scalps and occurs as a result of allergens such as fragrance and preservatives found in hair products.
 Hair dye is another common sensitiser along with detergents in shampoos.
 Symptoms include itchiness, dry scalp, burning, and redness.

 Atopic dermatitis, also referred to as sensitive scalp, is similar to contact dermatitis in that it’s triggered by irritants found in products.
 Symptoms of a sensitive scalp include itching, burning, tingling, or prickling when exposed to external or hormonal factors.
 An altered skin barrier predisposes the scalp to sensitisation.
 Those with sensitive skin and other areas of the body such as the face commonly experience sensitive scalp as well.

+You can help to remedy and relieve an itchy scalp with the right curly hair products which promote a healthy scalp environment.
 Maintaining a healthy scalp is essential to healthy hair and preventing scalp conditions from developing.
-Removing and preventing the build-up of products and oils on the scalp will keep it clear and foster an environment for healthy hair growth.
-Having a balanced microbiome and protective skin barrier will prevent inflammation and scalp itch.
+Removing and preventing the build-up of products and oils on the scalp will keep it clear and foster an environment to stimulate hair growth.
+Having a balanced microbiome and protective skin barrier will prevent inflammation and an itchy scalp.

 - Primer is the first step in the kit that creates a shield around the hair to protect the hair’s moisture and help you detangle to prevent breakage.
 It contains fermented rice water, known for its detangling and fortifying properties.